ricbl/defigan/README.md

 ## Setup

-To install all the needed libraries, you can use the `requirements.sh` file.
+* To install all the needed libraries, you can use the `requirements.sh` file.
 It assumes you have [conda or miniconda](https://docs.conda.io/en/latest/) installed and creates a conda environment called `defigan`, with prerequisites installed.
 Activate the environment before running the code using `conda activate defigan`.
-For running the method for the ADNI dataset, install the SimpleITK library following [these instructions](https://simpleelastix.readthedocs.io/GettingStarted.html).
+* For running the method for the ADNI dataset, install the SimpleITK library following [these instructions](https://simpleelastix.readthedocs.io/GettingStarted.html).
 After compiling it, make sure you have the conda environment `defigan` activated when following the instructions in the SimpleITK Python module installation section.
 The compilation may take a couple hours, but SimpleITK is not necessary for playing with the toy dataset.
-For details on how to set up the ADNI dataset, go to the "ADNI data setup" section at the end of this README.
+* For details on how to set up the ADNI dataset, go to the "ADNI data setup" section at the end of this README.

 ## Usage

 This section provides command-line commands to should use to train and test the proposed method, DeFI-GAN, and the baseline, VA-GAN.
+A few details:
-To reproduce the image provided in Results, run the "Test pre-trained model" commands.
-All commands are selecting the GPU indexed by 0, but you can change the argument `gpus`  according to your needs.
-For the test commands, replace the `<timestamps-id>` expression with the respective value of the training experiment folder.
-You can run `python -m src.train --help` to see all available options for modifying the runs.
-All commands should be run from the project base folder.
-To check test NCC scores, open the log.txt file inside the experiment folder (`./runs/...`).
-The first time a dataset is used, H5 files are created for faster loading of datasets in subsequent runs, so the first run may take an unusually long time to start producing outputs.
+* To reproduce the image provided in Results, run the "Test pre-trained model" commands.
+* All commands are selecting the GPU indexed by 0, but you can change the argument `gpus`  according to your needs.
+* For the test commands, replace the `<timestamps-id>` expression with the respective value of the training experiment folder.
+* You can run `python -m src.train --help` to see all available options for modifying the runs.
+* All commands should be run from the project base folder.
+* To check test NCC scores, open the log.txt file inside the experiment folder (`./runs/...`).
+* The first time a dataset is used, H5 files are created for faster loading of datasets in subsequent runs, so the first run may take an unusually long time to start producing outputs.

 ### Toy dataset